drshahizan/SECP3843/submission/AimanHafizi619/Question 1/anwerQ1.md

 In the context of Django, a model represents the structure and behavior of a database table.
 It defines the fields and relationships of the data stored in the table.
 Models in Django are typically defined in the models.py file of an app.

-8. *Create models*: For every app (Accounts, Cistomers, and Transaction), locate the `models.py` file and update the models as below.
+8. *Create models*: For every app (Accounts, Customers, and Transaction), locate the `models.py` file and update the models as below.

 ![Q1](https://github.com/drshahizan/SECP3843/blob/main/submission/AimanHafizi619/Question%201/files/images/Q1%20image13.png)
 ![Q1](https://github.com/drshahizan/SECP3843/blob/main/submission/AimanHafizi619/Question%201/files/images/Q1%20image14.png)